Buenos Aires and Ensenada Port Railway: Beginning

 Viaduct that crossed the city of Buenos Aires, in the 1870s.

 Casa Amarilla station in 1899.
 The station was terminus of the BA&E after Central Station was destroyed by fire.

 Tres Esquinas station and level crossing in Barracas.

 Bridge over the Riachuelo.
 Photo by Christiano Junior.

-In 1857 The Buenos Aires Province Legislature granted Government of the Province a concession to build a railway, initially known as "La Boca and Barracas Railway", from the city of Buenos Aires to Ensenada on the Río de la Plata river, near the city of La Plata which was to become the Provincial capital in 1882.
+In 1857 the Buenos Aires Province Legislature granted the government of the province a concession to build a railway, initially known as "La Boca and Barracas Railway", from the city of Buenos Aires to Ensenada on the Río de la Plata river, near the city of La Plata which was to become the Provincial capital in 1882.
 The main idea that originated the construction of the line was to connect the city of Buenos Aires with Ensenada, a city in Buenos Aires Province which had a port which was important for its access and commercial demand.

 In 1863 concession was granted to Brassey, Wythes & Wheelwright, company owned by American entrepreneur William Wheelwright.
 Initially known as Ferrocarril de La Boca, works began that same year from the corner of Paseo Colón Avenue and Venezuela street, where currently Escuela Otto Krause is placed.